trequin/WifiRadio_ESP32/README.md

 # WifiRadio_ESP32
 Firmware programmed on a MakePython by way of a Arduino Communication...
-It works
+It works New sketch for use with the TTGO ESP32 by Lily Go is under development

 To program a MakePython ESP32 with an Arduino Uno, you can use the Arduino IDE to develop the ESP32:
 Install the development board